elhoncho/TeamFury/README.md

     some other code
 end
 ```
-inputs are defined in the module declaration
+inputs and outputs are defined in the module declaration
 ```
 module MyModule(
     input in,